 Engineered wood is constructed by layering wood sheets, alternating the direction of the grain so that each layer is perpendicular to the other, which is the same method used to make plywood.
 What this does is balance the forces of expansion and contraction to create a dimensionally stable plank, even as the humidity and temperature change with the seasons.

 After the layers are assembled, the planks are milled and can be produced in many widths without sacrificing dimensional stability as long as the platform was balanced to start.
-With the preference for longer and wider planks coming into fashion, the sale of engineered products has exceeded solid wood in the overall market in recent years.
-All engineered hardwood features a real wood face, but there are differences in the materials used underneath the plank in the other layers.
+With the preference for longer and wider planks coming into fashion, the sale of engineered hardwood flooring products has exceeded solid wood in the overall market in recent years.
+All types of engineered hardwood flooring feature a real wood face, but there are differences in the materials used underneath the plank in the other layers.

 All Wood Veneer Hardwood Floors